Dave Barry: Music

 Beginning in 1992, Barry played lead guitar in the Rock Bottom Remainders, a rock band made up of published authors.
-(Remainder is a publishing term for a book that doesn't sell.)
-The band was founded by Barry's sister-in-law, Kathi Kamen Goldmark, for an American Booksellers Association convention, and has also included Stephen King, Amy Tan, Ridley Pearson, Scott Turow, Mitch Albom, Roy Blount Jr., Barbara Kingsolver, Matt Groening, and Barry's brother Sam, among others.
-The band's members "are not musically skilled, but they are extremely loud," according to Barry.
-Several high-profile musicians, including Al Kooper, Warren Zevon, and Roger McGuinn, have performed with the band, and Bruce Springsteen sat in at least once.
-The band's road tour resulted in the book Mid-Life Confidential: The Rock Bottom Remainders Tour America with Three Chords and an Attitude.
+Remainder is a publishing term for a book that does not sell.
+The band was founded by Barry's sister-in-law, Kathi Kamen Goldmark, for an American Booksellers Association convention, and has included Stephen King, Amy Tan, Ridley Pearson, Scott Turow, Mitch Albom, Roy Blount Jr., Barbara Kingsolver, Matt Groening, and Barry's brother Sam, among others.
+The band's members "are not musically skilled, but they are extremely loud", according to Barry.
+Several high-profile musicians, including Al Kooper, Warren Zevon, and Roger McGuinn have performed with the band, and Bruce Springsteen sat in at least once.
+The band's road tour resulted in the book, Mid-Life Confidential: The Rock Bottom Remainders Tour America with Three Chords and an Attitude.
 The Rock Bottom Remainders disbanded in 2012 following Goldmark's death from breast cancer.
 They have reunited several times, performing at the Tucson Festival of Books in 2016 and 2018.

 Other activities

 Beginning in 1984, Barry and Tropic editors Gene Weingarten and Tom Shroder have organized the Tropic Hunt (now the Herald Hunt), an annual puzzlehunt in Miami.
 A Washington, D.C., spinoff, the Post Hunt, began in 2008.

-Barry has run several mock campaigns for President of the United States, running on a libertarian platform.
+Barry has run several mock campaigns for president of the United States, running on a libertarian platform.
 He has also written for the Libertarian Party's national newsletter.

 The screen adaptation of Barry's book Dave Barry's Complete Guide to Guys was released in 2005; it is available on DVD.

 Personal life

 Barry married Lois Ann Shelnutt in 1969.
 He married Beth Lenox in 1976.
-Barry and Lenox worked together at the Daily Local News, where they began their journalism careers on the same day in September 1971; they had one child, Robert, born October 8, 1980.
+Barry and Lenox worked together at the Daily Local News, where they began their journalism careers on the same day in September 1971; they had one child, Robert, born 1980.
 Barry and Lenox divorced in 1993.

-Barry experienced tragedy in his family: his father and his youngest brother suffered from alcoholism, and his father died in 1984; his sister Mary Katherine was institutionalized for schizophrenia; and his mother died by suicide in 1987.

 In 1996, Barry married Miami Herald sportswriter Michelle Kaufman; they had a daughter, Sophie, in 2000.

+Barry's father and his youngest brother suffered from alcoholism, and his father died in 1984; his sister Mary Katherine was institutionalized for schizophrenia; and his mother died by suicide in 1987.

-Barry has had dogs named Goldie, Earnest, Zippy, and now Lucy.
+Barry has had dogs named Goldie, Earnest, Zippy, and Lucy.
 All have been mentioned regularly in Barry's columns.